Mao Ichimichi: Biography

 Ichimichi worked with Horipro's idol group HOP Club with the stage name Rio Minami (南 梨央, Minami Rio).
 She appeared in the variety show Enter!
-371. After the release of the idol DVD Ike Ike Go!
+371. After releasing the idol DVD Ike Ike Go!
 Go!
 HOP Club, she left the group.
-After signing with Yellow Cab Next, she became a co-host in the Weekly Shōnen Jump variety show Sakiyomi Jan Bang!.
+She joined Yellow Cab Next and became a co-host in the Weekly Shōnen Jump variety show Sakiyomi Jum-Bang!.
 She played Luka Millfy/Gokai Yellow in the Super Sentai series Kaizoku Sentai Gokaiger, following the footsteps of her former HOP Club batch mate Suzuka Morita.
 She released her first solo gravure idol DVD A Distant Shore, along with a companion photo book of the same title.
 She promoted her second idol video Apartment and photo book Afternoon Tea in December.
-She released modeling calendars through Try-X.
+She released modeling calendars for Try-X.